In good times and in bad, homeschool during tough times is a part of life.

 We are not alone.
 I trust in Jesus.
 Others help us.
-These people think more clearly than me.
+These people think more clearly than I do sometimes.
 They remind me of truths I cannot remember on my own.
 I am a good mum.
 I love my kids.
 Mountains, large trees, cliffs, rivers, and oceans are a visual reminder of these stable truths.

 Late one afternoon, an amazing discovery dawns in my mind, I am ready for bed and I have one spoon left.
 Like a single drop in a quiet pool of water, I dream of the future and the ripples begin to spread across the pool.
 And my children begin to dream too.

 Today my years of tough times and trauma are mostly memories of past pain, at least for now.
 Today we find comfort in relationships and friends.
 We find comfort in the faithful rhythm of seasons, sunrises, and sunsets.
 We find beauty and peace in places we did not expect to find these things.
 Today the sun is shining.
 Today we have food and a home.